haytham10/Libft/README.md

 ## License

-This project is licensed under the MIT License - see the [link](https://choosealicense.com/licenses/mit/) for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Author